gacallea/itn1_cluster/ITN1_CLUSTER.md

 POOL_TICKER="XXXX"
 ## CHANGE THIS TO YOUR SERVER/NODE PUBLIC IP ADDRESS
 ITN1_PUBLIC_IP_ADDR="XXX.XXX.XXX.XXX"

+## CHANGE THESE TO SUIT YOUR POOL TO YOUR POOL ID AS ON THE SHELLEY EXPLORER
+MY_POOL_ID="XXXXX"
+## GET THIS FROM YOUR ACCOUNT PROFILE PAGE ON POOLTOOL WEBSITE
+MY_USER_ID="xxxxx-xxxxx-xxxxx-xxxxx"

 #### SET THIS TO THE TOTAL NUMBER OF NODES YOU WANT TO CREATE FOR YOUR CLUSTER ####
 ## YOU NEED AT LEAST TWO NODES